mustafacc/LumToGDS/README.md

 ## Via Python
 Example available in `Main.py`.
 1. `Import lumtogds`.
-2. Creating a settings object with the parameters you wish to run the export with.
+2. Create a settings object with the parameters you wish to run the export with.
 3. call `main()`
     - If the layer assignment is not loaded from a file, the command-line will provide a UI to create layer assignments.